rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 ## Setup Jetson Nano System

-### What do you need
-1. SD card for main storage
-2. USB keyboard and mouse
-3. Computer display (HDMI or DP)
-4. Wifi dongle

 ### 1. Flash the image

-1. Download the latest Jetson image from this [drive folder](https://drive.google.com/drive/folders/10ffPzANIETzGku317sOp2aiBFxPmd7Kn).
+1. Download the latest Jetson image from this [drive folder](https://drive.google.com/drive/folders/10ffPzANIETzGku317sOp2aiBFxPmd7Kn) to your laptop.
+    - There are multiple images in the folder, download `mbot-jetson-jul31.img.xz`.
-    - We have the customized Ubuntu 20 over the official image from the NVIDIA website because the official one comes with Ubuntu 18, which is too outdated for our needs.
+    - We use the customized Ubuntu 20 instead of the official image from the NVIDIA website because the official one comes with Ubuntu 18, which is too outdated for our needs.
 2. Download [Balena Etcher](https://etcher.balena.io/) then flash the OS image to your SD card.
+    1. Open the Balena Etcher
+    2. Plug in the SD card to your laptop using SD card reader
+    3. Following the steps on Balena Etcher

+Now, you have an SD card with the Ubuntu system flashed on it.
+We will boot up the Jetson using this SD card.

 ### 2. Boot the Jetson Nano